 Lou wonders why he’s still at this spot.
-It’s a convergence, Hank says, but Lou isn’t in the mood to talk about it.
-Lou mentions a guy on a boat that liked to smoke cigars.
+He mentions a guy on a boat that liked to smoke cigars.
 Out on the river, one day in 1974, Lou was on the wheel and this kid, maybe around 19, came up, lit his stick, and didn’t see the bullet coming his way.
 Was shot right through the cigar.
 One in a million shot.
 The look on his face when he fell, just like the cook, was one of pure bafflement.

 Then Hank talks about a German captain that hanged himself in a bunker in 1945.
 Eyes bugged out and everything.
 Then, in 1962, Hank responded to a suicide.
 Found the fella in his bathroom, swinging from an electric cord.
 Times are different now, though.
 After World War II, the area went six years without a murder.
 These days, sometimes you wonder if the boys brought the war home with them.